-Note that certain services (such as most office visits) are not subject to the Deductible, which means that the Fund will pay benefits for those services before you have satisfied the Deductible, and your out-of-pocket costs for such services does not count towards the Deductible.
-See Subsection B, below, for a list of services that are not subject to the Deductible.
+Only Covered Expenses for services subject to the Deductible apply toward the satisfaction of the Deductible.
+Charges that exceed Allowed Amounts and non-covered charges do not apply toward the Deductible.
+See Subsection A, below, for a list of services that are not subject to the Deductible.